 “Moving into new ventures with my art applied to retailable items is very exciting for me”.
 In conjunction with developing her own range of merchandise, Diana has extensively worked for the Elephant Parade this past few months in 2011.
 She retails her own brand ‘Diana Francis Designs’ at TANGs, both in Orchard and at Vivo for the Elephant Parade.

-Other such projects see an exciting range of her themed merchandise about to appear at ASM (Art Science Museum) and also MBS (Marina Bay Sands), so keep your eyes out in 2012!
+Other such projects included an exciting range of her themed merchandise which appeared at ASM (Art Science Museum) and also MBS (Marina Bay Sands).

-Diana is more optimistic now than before with her works.
-If the range of merchandise itself wasn’t keeping her busy enough, Diana has just signed a book deal with Thames & Hudson in Singapore, for a range of children’s books she’s registered copyright to, under her and her writer’s names.
-2012 certainly seems to be very busy and exciting indeed for her.
+Diana is optimistic with her works.
+If the range of merchandise itself wasn’t keeping her busy enough, Diana had also just signed a book deal with Thames & Hudson in Singapore, for a range of children’s books she’s registered copyright to, under her and her writer’s names.
+The past years have been very busy and exciting indeed for her.

 Diana’s products can be seen on her own web store selling postcards, towels, mouse pads, coasters, wrapping papers, etc that are based on her local paintings.
-With a global distributorship via an established distributor in the making, she understandably has every reason to be excited!
+With a global distributorship via an established distributor, she understandably has every reason to be optimistic!

 Her work will certainly become a key reminder of Singapore’s past for the next generation of Singaporeans and art collectors alike.
 This is an area for Diana that will never become extinct, just as Diana Francis will forever remain in the Book of Good Works By Singaporeans.
 Which is why I mentioned TS Eliot had it almost right, when describing a true artist..
 Almost!